bxlab/cmdb-quantbio/assignments/lab/machine_learning/assignment/index.md

 2. If you feel like you're a little bit behind, but the content of this assignment seems exciting to you, we recommend that you do the assignment, and replace your grade for one of the previous assignments that you struggled with.
 3. If you feel like you're a little bit behind, but are not interested in the content of the assignment, you're welcome to take this week to catch up on some of your previous assignments.

+**IF YOU CHOOSE NOT TO DO THIS ASSIGNMENT**: You still must upload either the code or plot (or both) from the live-coding exercise to demonstrate that you were participating in class!!!

 With that out of the way: today's assignment comes in two parts.
 In the first exercise, you'll be following a tutorial to build, from (relative) scratch your own Convolutional Neural Network (CNN) to interpret pictures of different kinds of clothing.
 In the second exercise, you'll be using a pre-trained expression prediction model to predict gene expression status for the same set of genes explored during the live-coding exercise.
 You'll then be comparing the results of running this model with the predicted expression results reported in the paper (the txt file we exported from excel and worked with in python in the interactive lecture). <br><br>

 ## Data